The Catch (American TV series): Development

 On October 21, 2014, it was announced that ABC had bought the original concept for a drama series about a gutsy female forensic accountant, based on a treatment written by novelist Kate Atkinson.
 The script was written by Jennifer Schuur.
 The Catch is produced by Shonda Rhimes, Betsy Beers, Julie Anne Robinson, and Schuur.
 ABC ordered the pilot on January 26, 2015 for the 2015–16 television season.
 The pilot episode was filmed in Austin, Texas and was directed by Julie Anne Robinson.
 On May 7, 2015, ABC picked up the pilot to series.

 In June 2015, it was announced The Catch would take over How to Get Away with Murder's Thursday 10 ET/9 CT slot and form part of Shondaland's mid-season #TGIT block.
 On August 18, 2015, it was announced that the series creator Jennifer Schuur had exited the series as showrunner because of creative differences.
 Shondaland's Allan Heinberg, who has worked on Grey's Anatomy and Scandal, then stepped in as showrunner of The Catch.
+The Catch premiered on March 24, 2016.
+On May 12, 2016, ABC renewed the series for a second season, which premiered on March 9, 2017.
+On May 11, 2017, ABC canceled the series after two seasons.